grafana/pyroscope/docs/sources/configure-server/configure-disk-storage.md

 # Configure Pyroscope disk storage

 Pyroscope's [ingester] component processes the received profiling data.
-First it keeps the data organized in memory, in the so called head block.
-Once the size of it exceeds a threshold or the head block is older than `-pyroscopedb.max-block-duration` (by default 3 hours), it will write the block to the local persistent disk (see [block format] for more detail about the block's layout).
-Each of those blocks are identified by an [ULID] and stored within Grafana Pyroscope's data path `-pyroscopedb.data-path=` (by default `./data`) is organized the following:
+First it keeps the data organized in memory, in the so-called "head block".
+Once the size of the head block exceeds a threshold or the head block is older than `-pyroscopedb.max-block-duration` (by default 3 hours), the ingester will write the block to the local persistent disk (see [block format] for more detail about the block's layout).
+Each of those blocks are identified by an [ULID] and stored within Grafana Pyroscope's data path `-pyroscopedb.data-path=` (by default `./data`).
+This directory is organized by the following:

 * `./<tenant-id>`: Each tenant has its own subdirectory with the following subdirectories:
    * `head/<block-id>`: Contains the current data still being written.